pensjonatus/flash-fiction/blog/downright.md

 ---
-title: 'Downright'
+title: Downright
 date: '2012-06-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The man was the bulky biker type.
 Not fat, but not all muscle either, he was